 24. How can I contact the

 The hours of operation are Monday-Friday, 9:00am-4:00pm.
-Bonnie L Kennedy is the Administrative Director, and Charles P. Wilkins and Benjamin E. Thompson are the Legal Counsel to the Board.
+Elizabeth Kirk is the Administrative Director, Julia Lancaster is the Assistant Administrative Director and Charles P. Wilkins and Benjamin E. Thompson are the Legal Counsel to the Board.

 As specified in Rule .0404, there are three basic elements which you are required to include in all advertising and promotion of your professional services:

 1. Your First and Last Name;